GUDHI/TDA-tutorial/README.md

 In Gudhi, (filtered) simplicial complexes are encoded through a data structure called simplex tree.
 This [notebook](Tuto-GUDHI-simplex-Trees.ipynb) illustrates the use of simplex tree to represent simplicial complexes.

-The next [notebook](Tuto-GUDHI-simplicial-complexes-from-data-points.ipynb) presents how to build Rips complexes and alpha complexes (represented as simplex trees) from data points in $\mathbb R^d$.
+The next [notebook](Tuto-GUDHI-simplicial-complexes-from-data-points.ipynb) presents how to build Rips complexes and alpha complexes (represented as simplex trees) from data points in $R^d$.

 It is also possible to define Rips complexes in general metric spaces from a matrix of pairwise distances : see this [notebook](Tuto-GUDHI-simplicial-complexes-from-distance-matrix.ipynb).